 Protected characteristic Brief explanation of why this has been assessed as having neutral or low negative impact Gender reassignment There is no indication that there would be disproportionate impacts on individuals with this protected characteristic.
 SBA would be used regardless of protected characteristic.
-Pregnancy and Maternity There is no indication that there would be disproportionate impacts on individuals was protected characteristic.
-Race Care would be offered regardless of protected characteristics and users from different cultural groups.
+Pregnancy and Maternity There is no indication that there would be disproportionate impacts on individuals with this protected characteristic.
+Race Care would be offered regardless of protected characteristics and users from different backgrounds have a universal service offer.
+The effect of changes would be proportionate to different cultural groups.
 SBA would be used regardless of protected characteristic.
-Religion or belief There is no indication that there would be disproportionate impacts on individuals with protected characteristic.
+Religion or belief There is no indication that there would be disproportionate impacts on individuals with this protected characteristic.
 SBA would be used regardless of protected characteristic.
-Sex As 62% of individuals aged 85+ are female they may be disproportionately impacted by change to services.
+Sex As 62% of individuals aged 85+ are female they may be disproportionately impacted by changes to services.
 SBA would be used regardless of protected characteristic.
 Sexual orientation There is no indication that there would be disproportionate impacts on individuals with this protected characteristic.
 SBA would be used regardless of protected characteristic.
 Marriage & civil partnership There is no indication that there would be disproportionate impacts on individuals with this protected characteristic.
 SBA would be used regardless of protected characteristic.
 Poverty There is no indication that there would be disproportionate impacts on individuals with this protected characteristic.
 SBA would be used regardless of protected characteristic.